Zero-Shot Learning for Requirements Classification: An Exploratory Study: Experimental Design

 \subsection{Experimental Setup}

-Each experiment is combination of one LM and one label configuration (i.e., the settings of ZSL classifier), applied on a dataset to address a task.
-We use the Transformer \footnote{\url{huggingface.co/docs/transformers}} API Python package to import and prepare the selected LMs with their transformer-like tokenizers, and we use torch.nn module \footnote{\url{pytorch.org/docs/stable/generated/torch.nn.CosineSimilarity.html}} in PyTorch to compute the cosine similarity score between two tensors (i.e., the PyTorch tensor objects obtained from the contextual representation by the selected LMs).
-For reporting the results in terms of P, R, and F1 rates we use SciKit package, classification report.
-In more details, the implementation steps of the embedding-based ZSL text classification approach are:
+Based on the combinations of different LMs, different label selection strategies, and different classification tasks, we have designed and conducted more than 360 experiments.
+We set up each experiment as a combination of one of the selected LMs, one specific label configuration and one specific task for each dataset.
+We call each LM-Label combination as a \textbf{ZSL classifier}.
+We use the Transformer API Python package\footnote{\url{huggingface.co/docs/transformers}} to import and prepare the four selected LMs with their transformer-like tokenizers, and we use the $torch.nn$ module\footnote{\url{pytorch.org/docs/stable/generated/torch.nn.CosineSimilarity.html}} in PyTorch to compute the cosine similarity score between two tensors (i.e., the PyTorch tensor objects obtained from the contextual representation by the selected LMs).
+The \textit{sklearn.metrics} module \cite{scikit-learn} is used to calculate the classification performance results in terms of the P, R and F1 scores.

-\textbf{\textit{Preparation.}} We import the pretrained transformer-like model with its tokenizer–-keeping the model configuration without modification.
-Then, we import the test dataset, and prepare the sequence \textit{X} (which is the requirement to be labelled) and the label names \textit{Y} (as a list of string labels) to be processed by the LM.